 Where’s the best place for whale sightseeing in Torrey Pines, you wonder?

 Anywhere there’s a coastline, really.
 But Razor Point and Yucca Point are extra good places for whale watching because of their proximity to the water.

 Even if you’re traveling to San Diego outside of whale season, it’s worth keeping your eyes on the ocean.
 You might spot a pod of dolphins.

 Of all the tips I’m sharing here, this is one of my favorites—keep an eye out for fossils at Torrey Pines.

-Most commonly, the fossils are in the form of logs that can best be seen on the sides of cliffs.
+Most commonly, the fossils are in the form of logs that you can admire best on the sides of the cliffs.
 This is what you’re looking for:

 You can also find fossil seashells and worm tubes at Torrey Pines.
 These are most common at Bay Point Formation on the Beach Trail route.